vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

   [Is it possible for a merchant to pay a Vipps user?](#is-it-possible-for-a-merchant-to-pay-a-vipps-user)

 So, there are two alternatives:

 1. The shopping center is the only Vipps merchant, and all payments from Vipps users is to this merchant.
 Vipps is not involved in the cooperation between the shopping center and it's merchants, and it is completely up to them to operate according to Norwegian laws and regulation.
 2. Each merchant in the shopping center is a Vipps merchant, and each payment from a Vipps user is made directly to the merchant.
-This means that a common shopping cart for all merchants can not be paid in one operation,
+This means that a common shopping cart for all merchants cannot be paid in one operation,
    since: All payments with Vipps must be to a merchant that is a customer of Vipps.

 ### Can I create a service to match buyers and sellers?